 Validate kinetic RWM stabilization physics at reduced ν* and varied fast ion populations with closed-loop control of qmin in plasmas with non-inductive current fraction approaching, or at 100%.

-Perform initial studies of mode stabilization utilizing improved open-loop plasma rotation profile control afforded by the partial NCC added to the present RWM coil set.
+Perform initial studies of mode stabilization utilizing improved open-loop plasma rotation profile control afforded by the partial NCC added to the present midplane coil set.

 Initially assess improvements to real-time evaluation of kinetic stabilization model by the addition of initial real-time Thomson scattering results.